Mongolia Small Group Tours

 Small groups of 8-12 travelers, averaging 34 years old, enable authentic homestays with nomadic families.
 Intimate settings allow for personalized horseback riding in Orkhon Valley and camel trekking in Mini Gobi.

-Duration 9 days Destinations Ulaanbaatar, Elsen Tasarkhai National Park, Orkhon Valley National Reserve, Kharkhorin, Tsenkher, Hustai National Park, Terelj National Park Age Range up to 99 year olds Operated in English, German, French, Spanish, Russian Group Size Max Group Size 10 Group Type GroupPersonalized Operator Trip De Nomadic From
+Duration 9 days Destinations Ulaanbaatar, Elsen Tasarkhai National Park, Orkhon Valley National Reserve, Kharkhorin, Tsenkher, Hustai National Park, Terelj National Park Age Range Ages 8+ Operated in English, German, French, Spanish, Russian Group Size Max Group Size 10 Group Type GroupPersonalized Operator Trip De Nomadic From

 Full Gobi Mongolian 7 Days Tour